Kinematics of the cuboctahedron: Elastic-edge transformation

-There is a tensegrity polyhedron which embodies and enforces the closely related elastic-edge cuboctahedron transformation.
+There is a tensegrity polyhedron that embodies and enforces the closely related elastic-edge cuboctahedron transformation.
 The tensegrity icosahedron has a dynamic structural rigidity called infinitesimal mobility and can only be deformed into symmetrical polyhedra along that spectrum from cuboctahedron to octahedron.
-It is called the tensegrity icosahedron because its median stable form is the Jessen's icosahedron.
+It is called the tensegrity icosahedron because its median stable form is Jessen's icosahedron.

-Although the transformation is described above as a contraction of the cuboctahedron, the stable equilibrium point of the tensegrity is the Jessen's icosahedron; the tensegrity icosahedron resists being deformed from that shape and can only be forced to expand or contract from it to the extent that its edges are elastic (able to lengthen under tension).
+Although the transformation is described above as a contraction of the cuboctahedron, the stable equilibrium point of the tensegrity is Jessen's icosahedron; the tensegrity icosahedron resists being deformed from that shape and can only be forced to expand or contract from it to the extent that its edges are elastic (able to lengthen under tension).
 Forcing the polyhedron away from its stable resting shape (in either direction) involves stretching its 24 short edges slightly and equally.
-Force applied to any pair of parallel long edges, to move them closer together or farther apart, is transferred automatically to stretch all the short edges uniformly, shrinking the polyhedron from its medium-size Jessen's icosahedron toward the smaller octahedron, or expanding it toward the larger regular icosahedron and still larger cuboctahedron, respectively.
+Force applied to any pair of parallel long edges, to move them closer together or farther apart, is transferred automatically to stretch all the short edges uniformly, shrinking the polyhedron from its medium-sized Jessen's icosahedron toward the smaller octahedron, or expanding it toward the larger regular icosahedron and still larger cuboctahedron, respectively.
 Releasing the force causes the polyhedron to spring back to its Jessen's icosahedron resting shape.

-In the elastic-edge transformation the cuboctahedron edges are not rigid (though the Jessen's icosahedron's 6 long edges are).
-What the cuboctahedron actually transforms into is a regular icosahedron of shorter radius and shorter edge length, a Jessen's icosahedron of still shorter radius and (minimum) edge length, and finally an octahedron of still shorter radius but the same (maximum) edge length as the cuboctahedron (but only after the edges have shortened and lengthened again, and come together in coincident pairs).
+In the elastic-edge transformation the cuboctahedron edges are not rigid (though Jessen's icosahedron's 6 long edges are).
+What the cuboctahedron transforms into is a regular icosahedron of shorter radius and shorter edge length, a Jessen's icosahedron of still shorter radius and (minimum) edge length, and finally an octahedron of still shorter radius but the same (maximum) edge length as the cuboctahedron (but only after the edges have shortened and lengthened again, and come together in coincident pairs).